← Back to research

 By User Profile

-Non-technical professionals:Lindy — Zero setup, works via text, learns your style.
-Worth $50/month to save 2+ hours daily.
+Non-technical professionals:Lindy — Zero setup, works via text, learns your style. $49.99/month entry tier.

-Technical users wanting control:OpenClaw — Self-hosted, open source, infinitely customizable.
+Technical users wanting control:OpenClaw — Self-hosted, open source, infinitely customizable — but harden it: the January security crisis was real.
 Free except model API costs.

-Efficiency-focused developers:PicoClaw or ZeroClaw — Under 10MB RAM, sub-second startup, single binary.
+Efficiency-focused developers:PicoClaw or NullClaw — Megabytes of RAM, sub-second startup, single binary.

-macOS users who hate terminal:EasyClaw — One-click install, cloud mode for 24/7.
+macOS users who hate terminal:EasyClaw — One-click install, now free and open source.
 OpenClaw power without the setup friction.

 Market Outlook